D173W/D173W/README.md

 👋 Hi.
-Im a Computer Science Student Degree in FAMAF and aspiring Software Developer with basic knowledge of Web Design and Development
+Im a Computer Science Student Degree in <a href="https://www.famaf.unc.edu.ar/la-facultad/qui%C3%A9nes-somos/">FAMAF</a> with basic knowledge of Web Design & Development

 👀 Check out my <a href="https://d173w.github.io/portfolio">Portfolio</a>